American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ORDER BY "org_defined_id"
 ```

-## 7 Users Students Active w/ Auditors
+## 7 Users Students Active

-This query includes active students that are enrolled in Learning Support, EAL or English Essentials courses.
-This query overwrites the previous student query and adds Auditor and Parent relations to the students.
-Students included are enrolled in courses with course_number "OLEA", sched_department "MSLSC", "MSEAL" and course_name "ENG English Foundations."
+This query includes all active students with Parent and Auditor relationships.

 ### Fields Provided & Used